maggie-j-liu/bwsi-sgai-2021/README.md

 Once Anaconda, Python, and Git are installed, here are a list of packages that still need to be installed.
 To install these, use pip as follows:
-`pip install tensorflow keras keras-rl2 gym>=0.2.3 pygame argparse uuid json xlrd pandas matplotlib`
+`pip install tensorflow keras keras-rl2 gym>=0.2.3 pygame argparse uuid xlrd pandas matplotlib`

 ## Getting Started
 Step 0: Install python and the required packages by following the Prerequisites / Installation above.